-To eligible for a e-bike rebate voucher, you must be a resident of Denver, Colorado and be 16 years of age or older.
+To qualify for any of our e-bike rebates, you must be a resident of Denver, Colorado and be 16 years of age or older.
 Proof of a physical Denver address is required.
 All documents presented must be dated within one year of application.
-Examples:

 E-bikes are expensive and adaptive e-bikes tend to be even more expensive, typically ranging in price from $4,000 - $10,000.
 Due to the increased cost of adaptive e-bikes, we have increased the rebate for adaptive e-bikes to $1,400.
 Unfortunately, even with the increased rebate for the adaptive e-bikes, you should expect to have potentially high out of pocket costs.
 If you have a disability but are still able to ride an e-bike, we recommend that you proceed through the standard rebate process.

 The adaptive e-bike can only be redeemed at a participating bike shop that sells adaptive bikes.
 It cannot be redeemed at any other participating bike shop.

 Learn more about adaptive riding in Colorado